brettz9/webappfind-demos-samples/README.md

 This repo contains web app demos and sample files that can be opened from the desktop into [WebAppFind](https://github.com/brettz9/webappfind).

-While these demos should work on the 2.0.0 present in `master` (though as they were migrated there may be some dependencies like Jamilih missing), that version will only work with a much earlier version of Firefox.
-Work is presently underway on a 3.0.0 version of WebAppFind to work as a WebExtension with support in modern browsers like Firefox or Chrome.
+While these demos should work on the 2.0.0 present in `master` (though as they were migrated, there may be some dependencies like Jamilih missing), that version will only work with a much earlier version of Firefox.
+An alpha release is coming out for the 3.0.0 version of WebAppFind to work as a WebExtension with support in modern browsers like Firefox or Chrome.
+Currently on the `html.html` demo follows this new API.

 ## To-dos